JohnSamir-01/Would-you-rather/README.md

 ### Project Description:
-The following project was created to test out some basic understandings of react redux.
+The following project is for an online course runned by Udacity and it was created to test out some basic understandings of react with redux.

 ### How to use:
 To get started :

--clone this rep
+- clone this rep
--install npm using npm install
+- install npm using npm install
--start the development server with `npm start`
+- start the development server with `npm start`

 ### Project Content:
 The project contains the following features:
-- Fully responsive design
+- Fully responsive design with css and bootstrap
-- react components and state
+- React's controlled components
-- Redux store and state
+- Redux store
-- persist-redux
+- Persist-redux